SQream/sqream_docs/operational_guides/saved_queries.rst

 Dynamic IN Clauses for Saved Queries
 ------------------------------------

-SQreamDB supports dynamic IN clauses in saved queries, allowing variable-length arrays to be passed as parameters and enabling flexible filtering without the need to define multiple saved queries for different list sizes.
+SQreamDB supports Dynamic IN clauses in saved queries, allowing variable-length arrays to be passed as parameters and enabling flexible filtering without the need to define multiple saved queries for different list sizes.

-Refer to :ref:`dynamic IN clauses in saved queries<dynamic_IN_clauses_in_saved_queries>` for instructions on enabling TLS/SSL.
+Refer to :ref:`Dynamic IN clauses in saved queries<dynamic_IN_clauses_in_saved_queries>`.

 Permissions
 ============